 - (m) Professor of Instruction, Associate Professor of Instruction, and Assistant Professor of Instruction.
-These titles may be used by the institutions of the U. T. System to designate full-time, nontenure-track faculty primarily engaged in instruction.
+These titles may be used by the institutions of the U. T. System to designate nontenure-track faculty primarily engaged in instruction.
 Appointments to the faculty with a Professor of Instruction title may be with or without pay and shall be for a period of time not to exceed three academic years.
-Such appointments shall terminate upon expiration of the stated period of appointment without notification of nonrenewal.
-If an institution determines that it is to the benefit of the institution, it may offer reappointment to a faculty member in accordance with Texas Education Code Section 51.943. - (n) Assistant Instructor or Graduate Teaching Associate.
-These titles may be used interchangeably for: - certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or - persons who, because of the nature of their duties, such as in a laboratory or hospital, do not qualify for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenured positions.

-(o) Teaching Assistant.
+Such appointments shall terminate upon expiration of the stated period of appointment without notification of nonrenewal. - (n) Assistant Instructor or Graduate Teaching Associate.
+These titles may be used interchangeably for: - certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or - persons who, because of the nature of their duties, such as in a laboratory or hospital, do not qualify for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenured positions. - (o) Teaching Assistant.
 This title usually applies to graduate students who assist faculty and who are employed on a part-time basis.